CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/bom-mor.md

     To enable synchronization, the same document numbering series must be set for SAP Production Orders and ProcessForce ManufacturingOrdersr.
 You can check here how to do that.
 :::

-- Check this box to have the ProcessForce Manufacturing Order sync with the SAP Business One Production Order object
+- Synchronizes ProcessForce Manufacturing Orders with SAP Business One Production Orders.
-- The key data sync to SAP Business One is the values from the planned and Actual Quantity
+- The key data synchronized includes planned and actual quantities.
+- Ensure that SAP Production Orders and ProcessForce Manufacturing Orders have the same document numbering series.

 ![Synchronization](./media/bom-mor/manufacturing-order-synchronization.webp)

 ### Due Date Synchronization

-SAP Production Order has a Due Date on it.
-On ProcessForce Manufacturing Order, you can set the Required Date and Planned Start Date.
-You can choose which ProcessForce Manufacturing Order date synchronizes SAP Production Order Due Date.
+- SAP Production Orders have a Due Date, while ProcessForce Manufacturing Orders have Required Date and Planned Start Date.
+- Users can configure which date should sync with the SAP Production Order Due Date.

 ![Date Synchronization](./media/bom-mor/manufacturing-order-sync-dates.webp)

 ## Default Priority for Production

-You can set up Manufacturing Order Priority for Scheduling Board.
-One is the highest and ten lowest.
+- You can configure Manufacturing Order Priority for the Scheduling Board, with one being the highest and ten the lowest.

-In General Settings, you can set up a default priority for all newly created Manufacturing Orders.
+- In General Settings, you can define a default priority for all newly created Manufacturing Orders.

 ### Priority Level

-Suppose Default Priority is set on Business Partner Master Data level (considered when creating Manufacturing Order from Sales Order by Scheduling Board).
-In that case, it is taken from there for every newly created Manufacturing Order for this partner:
+If the Default Priority is set at the Business Partner Master Data level, it will be applied to every newly created Manufacturing Order for that partner when generated from a Sales Order via the Scheduling Board.

 :::info Path
-    Suppose Default Priority is set on Business Partner Master Data level (considered when creating Manufacturing Order from Sales Order by Scheduling Board).
-In that case, it is taken from there for every newly created Manufacturing Order for this partner:
+    Business Partner Master Data > Business Partner Master Data > General tab
 :::

 ![Priority](./media/bom-mor/business-partner-master-data-priority.webp)

-If Default Priority is set up to "0" on Business Partner Master Data, it is taken from General Settings.
+If the Default Priority is set to "0" in the Business Partner Master Data, the system will use the priority defined in General Settings.

 ### Manufacturing Order